rmistry75/BlackLineAPIJam/Basic/Lab 1 API Design - Create a Reverse Proxy from OpenAPI Spec/README.md

 ![image alt text](./media/image_10.png)

 * You should see the "Flows" screen as shown below.
-Ensure all flows are selected and click **Next**.
+Ensure all flows/paths are selected and click **Next**.

 ![image alt text](./media/image_12.png)